Max Rady College of Medicine

 Introduction

 This concept provides an overview of the Manitoba Cancer Registry and Treatment data held in the Manitoba Population Research Data Repository (Repository).
-The content of this concept is based on information from the MCHP deliverable Cancer Data Linkage in Manitoba: Expanding the Infrastructure for Research by Lix et al. (2016).
+Most of the content in this concept is based on information from the MCHP deliverable Cancer Data Linkage in Manitoba: Expanding the Infrastructure for Research by Lix et al. (2016).
+Most recently, an update to the cancer stage information was added.

 The purpose of this concept is to provide researchers and analysts with information about the Manitoba Cancer Registry and Treatment data, including a general overview of the structure and content of the Cancer Registry and Cancer Treatment datasets, and more detailed information on specific aspects of the data.
 The concept also provides a summary of the data quality assessment of the Manitoba Cancer Registry undertaken by Lix et al. (2016).